Henryvw/hvw_webhub/quotes_i_like.markdown

 Only passions, great passions, can elevate the soul to great things.
 Denis Diderot

 Write with the heart, revise with the head. -Finding Forrester

-"Here in town there's only she, who's beautiful as me.
-So I'm making plans to woo and marry Belle...
-What would you say if you and I took a walk over to the tavern and took a look at my trophies.
-Gaston

 "   Scrooge was better than his word.
 He did it all, and infinitely more; and to Tiny Tim, who did not die, he was a second father.
 He became as good a friend, as good a master, and as good a man, as the good old city knew, or any other good old city, town, or borough, in the good old world.
 Some people laughed to see the alteration in him, but he let them laugh, and little heeded them; for he was wise enough to know that nothing ever happened on this globe, for good, at which some people did not have their fill of laughter in the outset; and knowing that such as these would be blind anyway, he thought it quite as well that they should wrinkle up their eyes in grins, as have the malady in less attractive forms.
 His own heart laughed: and that was quite enough for him.